VinceMalone/cmd-pal/src/prompts/MultiChoice/README.md

 TODO - more experiments

 - Should `Arrow(Down|UP)` re-focus the list? (same as `input` event)

 - Which Token should be focused after pressing `Backspace` and `Delete`?

 - Should _selected_ list items still appear in the list?

   - Do _selected_ list items appear in the list even if they don't match the _filter_?

 - Does selecting (or deselecting) a list item reset the filter value?

+- Should `Tab` navigate the Token focus?

+  - %% Doesn't hurt; try it

+- Where should focus land after removing a focused Token?

+  - %% same [wrapped] index
+  - %% same [wrapped] index - 1 (or + 1 with `Delete`)

+- Should scrolling change the current _focus index_?

+  - %% maybe after a timeout?
+  - %% maybe hover changes the focus index?

+---

+**Notes from session with Matt T**

+- Use a placeholder to indicate _filterable_
+- ❗️ Allow _jumping_ in the list
+  - Paging — `PageUp` and `PageDown`
+  - Go to Top/Bottom — `⌘+↑` or `⌃+↑`
+- Consider highlighting matched text in Tokens
+- [Confirm Prompt] perhaps "Space" should _submit_ the prompt

+---

+- Try out this API for an action that takes an _index_ or _delta_ — rather than different functions, use the following argument: `{ index: number } | { delta: number }`.